 Students must have a working background in engineering mathematics and computer systems.
 A student lacking these foundations may be required to take one or more foundation courses.
 The department offers SYST 500 Quantitative Foundations for Systems Engineering as an intensive review of undergraduate engineering mathematics, including matrix algebra, calculus, differential equations, probability and statistics.
 Students who have not completed a two-semester calculus sequence and matrix algebra will be required to complete these courses prior to taking SYST 500.

-Approved basic methods and concentration courses for the eight concentration areas are listed below.
+Approved basic methods and concentration courses for the seven concentration areas are listed below.
 Students are expected to select a set of concentration courses that constitute a clearly defined focus.
 These courses must be approved by the student's advisor.
 Each student is required to have a current plan of study on file with the Systems Engineering and Operations Research Department.

 Candidates for the MS must have a minimum GPA of 3.00 in coursework applied to the degree, which may include no more than 6 credits of C. The GPA calculation excludes all transfer courses and Mason nondegree studies credits not formally approved for the degree.